stefanmintert/ep_xmlexport/README.md

 The plug-in produces well-formed XML.

-You have the choice of exporting *generic EPL XML* or *non-generic EPL XML*.
+You have the choice of exporting *generic EPL XML* or *extended EPL XML* (non-generic).
 What does this mean?

 ##### Generic EPL XML (default)